Roverworld212/projects/README.md

 Most the code I do on here isn’t checked that well
 (in the case of Unity that is)

-# Q: Will RoverOS be updated?
+# Q: Is rOSrewrite good?
-# A: Probably not
+# A: No
-I opened the assembly file and tried to fix it once.
-Im not working on that monster of stolen code ever again.
+It's still very buggy and not even close to what I want it to be

 # Q: Should I use this code?
 # A: Maybe